 Artist trading cards (ATCs) are miniature artworks about the same size as modern baseball cards, or 2.5 by 3.5 inches (64 mm × 89 mm), small enough to fit inside standard card-collector pockets, sleeves or sheets.
 When sold, they are usually referred to as ACEOs (art cards, editions, and originals).

 The ACEO movement was started on Ebay by Denver artist Lisa Luree whose Ebay name is bone*diva.

-I then began participating in ACEO Theme Week on Ebay (now run off the Facebook page by that name), and selling these little, easy to mail cards.
+Once I thought I might live long enough to see an Ebay auction from start and finish I began participating in ACEO Theme Week on Ebay, and selling these little, easy to mail cards.
 My cards have found homes in 40 states and 12 countries.

 Twenty Nine Faces